-The target population for participation in this component are those that:

-- ABAWDS

-- Homeless

-- Veterans

-- Students

-- Single parents

-- Underemployed

-- Those that reside in rural areas

-- Those between 16-59 years old: Age 16-17 must be head of household.
-Those who have not applied for or receive
+Target population The target population for participation in this component are those that: Are between the ages of 16-59 years old: Age 16-17 years old must be head of household.
+Have not applied for or receiving Temporary Assistance for Needy Families (TANF); Have not applied for or receiving Unemployment Compensation Benefits; and/or Have not applied for or receiving General Assistance, Social Security Income (SSI), Retirement, Survivors, Disability, Insurance (RSDI) Disability or other disability benefits

-TANF, Unemployment benefits, and/or GA, SSI, RSDI Disability or other Disability benefits.
-Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills Geographic area Statewide E&T providers Central New Mexico Community College (CNM) and Clovis CC Projected annual participation CNM- 320 Clovis- 30 Total: 350 Estimated annual component costs CNM- \$278,880 Clovis- \$214,779.95 Total: \$493,659.96 Not supplanting E&T will not reimburse providers for tuition for any of these courses where otherwise available at no cost to the participant.
+Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills Previous work experience or completion of Work Readiness Training offered through E&T.

+Geographic area Statewide

+E&T providers Central New Mexico Community College (CNM), Clovis CC and The Provider

+Projected annual CNM- 320

+participation Clovis- 30

+Total: 350

+Estimated annual CNM- \$278,880

+component costs Clovis- \$214,779.95

+Total: \$493,659.96

+Not supplanting E&T will not reimburse providers for tuition for any of these courses where otherwise available at no cost to the participant.

 E&T providers are required to use all other grants and scholarships available to the participant first.
-HSD is monitoring all contracts and funding at three different levels.
-The E&T Management Analyst reviews all budget, invoices and financial information and keeps it organized in a live spreadsheet.
-This information is then reviewed by HSD's management team and ASD before it is paid out or approved.
-HSD is also completing annual State Management Evaluations to ensure funds are not supplanted.

 Cost parity All expenses included in the E&T project are commensurate with standard salary and benefit rates comparable with regular departmental expenses.

 Table G.VIII.
-Educational Program Details: English Language Acquisition is different.
-Providers must take into consideration that students will be completing their classes, homework, and may be part of study groups all while taking care of their family.
-Hours will be manually tracked in case notes for quality control purposes only.
-English Language Acquisition (ELA) is a program of instruction that: Is designed to help eligible individuals who are English language learners achieve competence in reading, writing, speaking, and comprehension of the English language.
+Educational Program Details: English Language Acquisition

+Details Description of the component English Language Acquisition (ELA) is a program of instruction that: Is designed to help eligible individuals who are English language learners achieve competence in reading, writing, speaking, and comprehension of the English language.
 Leads to attainment of a secondary school diploma or its recognized equivalent; and transition to post-secondary education and training; or employment.
 Examples of ELA include but are not limited to: English as a second language (ESL), English language learner (ELL) and Vocational English as a second language (VESL).
-Target population The target population for participation in this component are those that: ABAWDS HomelessVeterans Students Single parents UnderemployedThose that reside in rural areas Those between 16-59 years old: Age 16-17 must be head of household.
-Those who have not applied for or receive TANF, Unemployment benefits, and/or GA, SSI, RSDI Disability or other Disability benefits.
-Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills Geographic area Statewide E&T providers Central New Mexico Community College (CNM) and Clovis CC Projected annual CNM- 60 participation Clovis- 10 Total: 70 Estimated annual CNM- \$52,300 component costs Clovis- \$2,043.90
+Target population The target population for participation in this component are those that: Are between the ages of 16-59 years old: Age 16-17 years old must be head of household.
+Have not applied for or receiving Temporary Assistance for Needy Families (TANF); Have not applied for or receiving Unemployment Compensation Benefits; and/or Have not applied for or receiving General Assistance, Social Security Income (SSI), Retirement, Survivors, Disability, Insurance (RSDI) Disability or other disability benefits Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills Previous work experience or completion of Work Readiness Training offered through E&T. Geographic area Statewide E&T providers Central New Mexico Community College (CNM) and Clovis CC Projected annual CNM- 60 participation Clovis- 10 Total: 70